Key Takeaway

 Now build out your financial inventory into a more complete picture.

-Review your beneficiary designations.
-This is critical and often overlooked.
+List all accounts with details — go beyond the basics and include account numbers, approximate balances, and whether each account has a beneficiary designated.
+Then review your beneficiary designations.
+This is often overlooked and genuinely matters.
 The beneficiaries on your retirement accounts and life insurance policies override your will.
 If your ex-spouse is still listed as a beneficiary on your 401(k) from a job you left a decade ago, that's who gets the money — regardless of what your will says.

-Assess your debts.
-List all outstanding debts including mortgages, car loans, student loans, credit cards, and any business debts you've personally guaranteed.
+Check your insurance coverage.
+Do you have life insurance?
+Is the coverage amount adequate?
+Do you have disability insurance?
+And list all outstanding debts including mortgages, car loans, student loans, credit cards, and any business debts you've personally guaranteed.
 Your estate will be responsible for these, and your family needs to understand the full picture.

 Priority 4: The Personal Details (Weeks 6-8)